snk495/GitHub/README.md

 ### Python

-Python tests require [python](https://docs.python-guide.org) and pip (should be able to install this with python other see).
+Python tests require [python](https://docs.python-guide.org) and pip (should be able to install this with python).

 Install the dependencies as follows: